Eating balanced meals is essential for a healthy lifestyle. In most cases, you can eat healthily without food supplements or strict diets.

 How nutritious your food is depends a great deal on the way you prepare it.
 The longer food is exposed to heat and water, the more nutrients are lost.
 The rule is therefore to cook food for as long as necessary, but as briefly as possible.
 In any case, avoid overheating food and letting it burn – this can create carcinogenic substances, which is why you shouldn’t eat burnt bits!

 Steam cooking and blanching are particularly gentle methods of preparing food for a balanced menu.
 But raw food is often a good option as well, as it keeps as many nutrients and enzymes active as possible.

 10. Complement Your Balanced Menu with a Healthy Lifestyle

 Regular exercise reduces the risk of cardiovascular disease, diabetes, high blood pressure, strokes, colon and breast cancer, and depression.
 Sport stimulates your circulation and metabolism and boosts your well-being.

 Physical activity also helps to lose weight in a natural way, although remember that it’s unhealthy to be either overweight or underweight.
 However, if you take all the above tips into account and eat healthy, balanced meals, as well as getting enough exercise, you will automatically reach your ideal body weight.

 It’s easy to integrate physical activity into your everyday life – for example, by taking the stairs instead of the elevator or by cycling to work or school.
-You’ll also be doing the planet a favor too!affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You’ll also be doing the planet a favor too!underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.